peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

    }
 ```

-The client responds with an object with the following format:
+The requestor responds with an object with the following format:

 sig (required, string):  a base64url encoding of a JWS, signing the token
-    encoded in UTF-8 with one of the keys published in the client's OpenID
+    encoded in UTF-8 with one of the keys published in the requestor's OpenID
-    Federation Entity Configuration.
+    Federation Entity Configuration: either in the top-level `jwks` claim as
+    defined in Section 3 of [OIDC-FED] or referenced by the `signed_jwks_uri`,
+    `jwks_uri`, or `jwks` claims in the entity metadata as defined in Section
+    5.2.1 of [OIDC-FED].
+It is RECOMMENDED that this JWS include a `kid` claim
+    corresponding to a valid key; if so, the issuer MUST only use keys with a
+    corresponding `kid` value when evaluating the challenge response.
+Otherwise,
+    the issuer SHOULD enumerate all valid keys and accept a signature from any
+    of them.

 trust_chain (optional, array of string):  an array of base64url-encoded bytes
-    containing a signed JWT and representing the trust chain of the client in
+    containing a signed JWT and representing the trust chain of the requestor in
     the OpenID Federation.
 See section 4.3 of [OIDC-FED].
-The client SHOULD use
+The requestor SHOULD use
-    a trust anchor it has in common with the server.
+    a trust anchor it has in common with the issuer.
 It is RECOMMENDED that the
-    client include this field; otherwise, the ACME server MUST start
+    requestor include this field; otherwise, the issuer MUST start
-    Federation Entity Discovery to obtain the trust chain related to the client.
+    Federation Entity Discovery to obtain the trust chain related to the requestor.

-entity_identifier (optional, string):  the Entity Identifier of the client,
+entity_identifier (optional, string):  the Entity Identifier of the requestor,
-    which is used by the server to perform Federation Entity Discovery in the
+    which is used by the issuer to perform Federation Entity Discovery in the
     case that no trust chain is provided.
-The client SHOULD include this field
+The requestor SHOULD include this field
     only when the `trust_chain` field is not provided.

 A non-normative example for an authorization with `trust_chain` specified: